Thinking about change…

 “It appears everything we know about pattern in mathematics, the sciences, the arts, in nature, are in the circle and can be revealed through a principled, ordered, and sequential process of folding, reconfiguring and joining multiple circles.

-The circle appears to be the most direct, comprehensive, hands-on, experiential modeling tool we have and we do not know this because we only fold squares and draw pictures of circles.
 To cut the circle is to destroy unity, limiting ourselves to the separation of fragmented construction.
 My intention is to simply demonstrate by revealing some of the enormous amount of in-formation inherent in the circle that we have no idea about.”

 Ashton Hawkins, Venice, Italy

-Now 13, he’s a whiz on Blender, one of the most confounding programmes around.
+Aston is the youngest team member!
+A wizard-in-training on every imaginable computer and software programme, he’s heard and known about Mereon since birth!
+Now 14, he’s a whiz on Blender, one of the most confounding programs around.
 He has recently taken on a task to do something we’ve been unable to accomplish: animate the entire system.

 Join us in celebrating his completing the first task, animating the Jitterbug!
 Next: putting the system together!
 Stay tuned!

-John Stuart Reid, England
+John Stuart Reid, UK

 In 2012 and 2013, UK-based acoustics researcher, John Stuart Reid worked with the principle investigators to explore frequencies related to the Matrix.
 His technological competence and contribution led to cymatic experimental evidence that is shown across this site.
 John was invited to a co-author a chapter in the Elsevier 2013 book, now an addendum in the World Scientific book, where readers find an introduction to the history of cymatics, and the CymaScope’s emergence as a scientific tool.